The long shadow of the Chicago race riot, Part 3

 What was absolutely necessary was for the Stockyards Labor Council to organize defense squads of Black and white union members.
 But how could these unions have done so when most of them refused to let African Americans join their organizations in the first place?

 Some must have wanted to intervene.
-The base of the Amalgamated Clothing Workers—now merged into UNITE!—was thousands of workers making suits at the Hart, Schaffner & Marx factories.
+The base of the Amalgamated Clothing Workers was thousands of workers making suits at the Hart, Schaffner & Marx factories.

 Most of these workers were Jewish immigrants from the Russian Empire.
 Some had participated in the Russian revolutionary movement.
 They were as familiar with anti-Jewish pogroms as African Americans were with lynch mobs.